gadenbuie/garrickadenbuie-com/content/blog/2019/2019-06-22-ggplot2-weekly-planner.markdown

   "2019-08-08",                 "",        NA, "#02307a",
   "2019-08-09",                 "",        NA, "#02307a",
   "2019-08-16", "Final Submission", "#02307a", "#02307a"
 ) %>%
   mutate_at(vars(day), ymd)
 ```

 ### Finally, ggplot the calendar

-Finally, we arrive at the main event, the actual creation of the calendar with [ggplot2]{.pkg}.
+Finally, we arrive at the main event, the actual creation of the calendar with <span class="pkg">ggplot2</span>.

 Here I use `geom_tile()` for each day, and then overlay tiles for the start-of-the-month days and the highlighted holiday and project-specific days.
 I also used `geom_text()` to add annotations to the special days, which I pushed to the top or bottom left corner of the day box.